Dusting off Old Bones: A Whale’s Tale

 The Museum's ambassador, of sorts, a fin whale specimen "swimming" in a glass pavilion, gets spruced up for soon-to-be arriving museum fans

-In preparation for welcoming the public back to the museum, NHMLAC staff did a little housecleaning.
+NHMLAC has been doing a little spring cleaning.
 Gardeners pruned the botanical showstoppers in the Nature Gardens, and an Operations crew scrubbed the six-stories of glass windows of the Otis Booth Pavilion so the cube would sparkle against the blue sky.

 But how does one expertly brush the dust off the 200-plus bones of the second largest animal species on Earth?
 That’s one feat no one had attempted since the whale began its mid-air plunge in the summer of 2013, the year that the towering Pavilion surrounded by gardens was unveiled for the Museum’s 100th anniversary party.